-Unfortunately, there are no laboratory tests available for the early detection or diagnosis of pancreatic cancer.
-Diagnosis is usually made after the cancer has already spread, using imaging tests and a tissue biopsy, and most cancers have already metastasized by this time.
+There are no established laboratory tests for the early detection or diagnosis of pancreatic cancer.
+Diagnosis is usually made by imaging tests and a tissue biopsy, and most cancers have already metastasized by this time.

-Laboratory tests that may be abnormal but are not diagnostic of pancreatic cancer include:
+Laboratory tests that may show abnormal results but are not diagnostic of pancreatic cancer include the following:

-- Comprehensive metabolic panel: a group of tests that may be used to evaluate liver and kidney function and to determine why someone is jaundiced, to detect elevated levels of bilirubin and liver enzymes, and to monitor liver and kidney function
+- Comprehensive metabolic panel: a group of tests that may be used to evaluate liver and kidney function and to determine why someone is jaundiced

 - CEA (Carcinoembryonic antigen): a tumor marker used as a monitoring tool